mist64/cbmbus_doc/3 Commodore DOS.md

 There are two different ways to send them:

 They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
-The follwing BASIC code send the command "`I`" to drive 8 this way:
+The following BASIC code sends the command "`I`" to drive 8 this way:

     OPEN 1,8,15
     PRINT#1, "I";